gudras-lietas/an-starter-hugo-research-group/content/authors/boss/_index.md

 ---
 # Display name
-title: Artūrs
+title: Nils

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: tehniskais atbalsts
+role: valdes loceklis

 # Organizations/Affiliations
 organizations: